 There exists a dearth of data backed literature to ably demonstrate the key challenges faced by the artisans’ community, particularly their ability and willingness to adopt technology-led interventions.
 While historically, the handicraft sector has held great importance, today, the lack of comprehensive data on artisans coupled with challenges in terms of design upgradation, product innovation, seamless delivery of products and access to digital markets, reflects the need to strengthen the individual artisan capabilities by leveraging digital technology solutions significantly.

-This study by CATALYST AIC aims to understand the key challenges the Indian artisanal communities face in their effort to increase production and enhance the quality of products created for the global market.
-The sample comprised 874 artisans from 22 districts across Rajasthan and Uttar Pradesh.
+The consideration of digital readiness and willingness is central to designing tech-based products and services.
+Building upon the same, this study by CATALYST AIC aimed at understanding the key challenges the Indian artisanal communities face in their effort to increase production and enhance the quality of products for a global market.
+Our sample comprised 874 artisans from 22 districts across Rajasthan and Uttar Pradesh.
 Methods of convenience sampling were followed where the sample has been derived from resources provided by Catalyst AIC partner organizations working with artisans at the grass-root level in these states.

 Insights from the study

 Currently, there exists no data-repository or survey which informs about the digital readiness of artisan community in India, with our survey being first of its kind where we comprehensively measure these aspects of business operations among artisans.

 To map the existing digital landscape for enabling tech-based solutions, the qualifiers are categorized broadly, but not limited to, into the following parameters:

 - Nature of employment and Business Activity amongst the artisan community

 - Ability and desire to onboard an online marketplace

 - Ability to learn and navigate different digital platforms